 So how do you see free playing from the point of view of someone who is studying the music?

 I think it is the antidote!
 As long as you have some fun with it and listen to everything that is going on around you, then it’s a really deep kind of musical exploration.

-A friend of mine in Montreal, a long time ago, a guy called Billy Georgette, called his way of practicing – anti-practice.
+A friend of mine in Montreal, a long time ago, a guy called Billy Georgette, called his way of practicing anti-practice.
 You play for 5 minutes.
-You can play anything, but you got to play for 5 minutes.
+You can play anything, but you have to play for 5 minutes.
 Then you stop.
 The idea is really interesting.
 When I moved to Toronto there was a marvelous trumpet player name Fred Stone.
 He had a totally unique approach.
 Not because he didn’t listen to anyone but because he obviously just played what he felt like.
 He ended up playing and writing for Duke Ellington in the 70s.

 With my Hotfoot or Body Electric bands we do what I call “gazorkinplatzes”.
 Everyone knows what it means.
 We just play.
 And everybody loves doing it.
 I don’t know if the audience always enjoys listening to it.
 It can be challenging because you don’t know what’s going to happen and audiences everywhere aren’t known for being adventurous.
 If you ask for requests what do you get?
 Summertime!, Take Five or Happy Birthday.
 It can be brought off, but it’s really difficult to do with a large ensemble (Hotfoot is a 10 piece band) but I love the ‘noise’.

 Even with the free thing you’ve still got that Clifford thing happening in your playing as well.

 He’s the player for me that had it all as a trumpet player.
 His playing drips warmth and love and energy.
 He was a wonderful player.
 He’s the only fellow whose solos I learned to play because I thought they were so poetic.
 Of course when you cop someone’s licks they tend to get stamped on your playing and affect your style.
 It may or may not be a good idea.